martinezpenya/ED-CFGS-2122/UD03/UD03_EN.md

 int cantidad;
 ```

 - Local variables must be initialized at the time of declaration or just after.
-They are declared just before use, to reduce their scope.
+They are declared just before they are use, in order to reduce their scope.
 - Class or instance variables are declared at the beginning of the class definition.
 - Arrays can be initialized en bloc: